Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: GCENT Data Collection System

-Our data pipeline logs real-time data on the robot, including multi-view observations ($o_t$), joint states ($\text{joints}_t$), policy actions, instructions, and other mode labels.
+Our data pipeline logs real-time data on the robot, including 3 cameras observations ($o_t$), joint states ($s_t$), policy actions ($a_t$), and instructions.
 This data is first saved locally in HDF5 format, then validated, and uploaded to the cloud.
 Cloud services further process the data, including frame alignment, step labeling, storage management, and more, before model training begins.

-The GCENT data collecting system automatically logs precise mode labels to the data stream.
+The GCENT data collecting system automatically logs mode labels.
 There are four modes: ``Intervention'', ``Rewind'', ``Inference'', and ``Awaiting Intervention''.
-The trajectory segments labeled ``Intervention'', denoted as $\{(o_{\tau}, a_{\tau}^{\text{human}})\}$, are automatically identified as high quality supervised samples for training $\pi_i$.
-The ``Awaiting Intervention'' mode is autonomously determined by the Sentinel.
-This fine-grained labeling enables GCENT to efficiently capture real-world interaction data that are crucial to addressing model weaknesses.
+The trajectory segments labeled ``Intervention'', denoted as $(o_{\tau}, a_{\tau}^{\text{human}})$, are automatically identified as high quality supervised samples for training $\pi_i$.
+The ``Awaiting Intervention'' mode is autonomously labeled by the Task Sentinel.